gsroberts1/gsroberts1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a PhD candidate in the department of Medical Physics at the University of Wisconsin – Madison, co-advised by [Oliver Wieben](https://www.medphysics.wisc.edu/blog/staff/wieben-oliver/), PhD and [Laura Eisenmenger](https://radiology.wisc.edu/profile/laura-eisenmenger-2119/), MD.
-My primary research focus is developing, validating, and applying [phase contrast MRI](https://mriquestions.com/phase-contrast-mra.html) to study vascular health.
-I have developed several tools and processing pipelines for analyzing and visualizing 2D phase contrast and 4D flow MRI.
-My current project is developing and validating a simultaneous multislice radial 2D phase contrast pulse sequence for measuring aortic pulse wave velocity (related to aortic stiffness) and assessing the correlation between central arterial stiffness and cerebral hemodynamics.

-Previously, I obtained a bachelor’s degree in Radiological Science in 2014 at the University of Missouri – Columbia.
-I then worked as an x-ray and CT technologist at the University of Missouri Hospital system for several years before deciding to pursue Medical Physics.
-In 2017, I obtained a bachelor’s degree in Physics from the University of Missouri – Kansas City being advised by [Tony Caruso](https://sse.umkc.edu/profiles/caruso-anthony.html), PhD and mentored by [Fred Leibsle](https://sse.umkc.edu/profiles/leibsle-fred.html), PhD.
+As an undergraduate student, I obtained a bachelor’s degree in Radiological Science in 2014 at the University of Missouri – Columbia.
+I worked as an x-ray and CT technologist at the University of Missouri Hospital system for several years before deciding to pursue Medical Physics.
+In 2017, I obtained a bachelor’s degree in Physics from the University of Missouri – Kansas City being advised by [Tony Caruso](https://sse.umkc.edu/profiles/caruso-anthony.html) and mentored by [Fred Leibsle](https://sse.umkc.edu/profiles/leibsle-fred.html).

-After graduation, I look forward to continuing my career in MRI and data science in an industry position.
-Feel free to contact me with any questions or potential collaborations.
+In 2017, I was accepted into the Medical Physics Program at the University of Wisconsin – Madison where I joined [Oliver Wieben's](https://www.medphysics.wisc.edu/blog/staff/wieben-oliver/) lab as a graduate student and was co-mentored by [Laura Eisenmenger](https://radiology.wisc.edu/profile/laura-eisenmenger-2119/) in 2018.
+My primary research focus was developing, validating, and applying [phase contrast MRI](https://mriquestions.com/phase-contrast-mra.html) (with radially-undersampled accelerated acquisition techniques) to study cardiovascular and cerebrovascular hemodynamics in the context of aging and dementia.
+Along the way, I developed several post-processing tools for analyzing and visualizing 2D phase contrast and 4D flow MRI data.

+This has led me to my current role as a data scientist at [NeoSoft](https://neosoftllc.com/) starting in April 2023, where I will be working with a team of experts to help develop software for their 4D flow MRI package as part of their cardiac MRI suite.

 Skills
 ======
 - Programming Languages
   - Most experience: Matlab, R, Python, Bash, Git, C/C++, Stata
-  - Some experience: Java, Latex, HTML/CSS, Ruby
+  - Some experience: Java, Latex, HTML/CSS, Ruby, EPIC (GE MRI PSD)
-  - Currently learning: GE MRI pulse sequence programming (EPIC)
 - MRI reconstruction
 - Image post-processing
 - Image segmentation and registration